Laos

 Watch Out For: Be aware of local etiquette and customs, pickpockets are a danger in the big cities.
 Small village money exchanges will change dollars into the local currency for you, but instead of counting the number of notes will sometimes measure the height of the pile they are going to give you in exchange for your dollars to estimate its worth in centimetres!

 Medical Issues: No mandatory vaccinations, but for any personal worries talk to your G.P.
-It is essential you take anti-malarial medication if you are travelling to Laos.
+It is essential you take anti-malarial medication if you are traveling to Laos.

 Login/Sign Up